wang264y/docker-data-science-environment/environment/README.md

 ### Accessing JupyterLab

-When it's done spinning up, the container will be accessible at `http://localhost:PORT_NUMBER/` (eg. http://localhost:10000).
+When it's done spinning up, the container will be accessible via any webbrowser on the host machine at `http://localhost:PORT_NUMBER/` (eg. http://localhost:10000).

 ## Stopping a container